C2DH/ranketwo/_assignments/archival-digital-turn/06-newspapers-digitization.en.md

 Selection

 - Why was this collection selected for digitization?
-- is it complete?
+- Is it complete?
 Which part of the collection is covered?
-- is it representative?
+- Is it representative?

 Transformation from analogue to digital source